MetaMetricsInc/loadlamb/README.md

 name: your_project_name # The name of the project
 url: https://example.org # The base url of the site you're testing
 user_num: 50 # The number of users to simulate
+user_batch_size: 10 # The number of users we create at a time.
+Value should be from 1-10
 tasks: # Lists of tasks for each simulated user
 - path: / # The path on the site for the request
   method_type: GET # The HTTP method that should be used